 You have a large organization, with numerous users requiring different access levels to the organization’s files.
 You need to have fine control over user permissions, ensuring that users only get access to what is required for them to do their jobs.
 Adding and removing users should be easy and always available to the administrator.
 Another requirement is compliance – you cannot share your access keys with anyone, not even with a cloud based solution.
 In fact, you need to run all services inside your own VPC, utilizing your own controls and procedures.

-The Yarkon Enterprise Edition is the solution for you.
+Yarkon Server is the solution for you.
 It runs in an AMI you host, so you don’t have to share your credentials with any provider.
 You don’t even need to enter the credentials anywhere.
 Just assign the proper role to the instance and it will pick its credentials from the environment, without any human ever seeing the credentials, not even the administrator.
 For more, see

 Checkout this document for one way to set up your AWS organization.